ribbo/react-native-mobx/README.md

 # react-native-mobx
-Seed application for ReactNative apps using MobX for state management
+Seed application for ReactNative apps using MobX for state management.